withinJoel/Elsa/Documentation/Syntax.md

 * `theme:energy` - To have an energetic theme.
 * `theme:loversparadise` - To have paradise like theme.
 * `theme:soft` - To have soft touch like theme.
+* `theme:bluescreen` - To have the windows blue screen error theme.
+* `theme:dark` - To have pitch black background.
+* `theme:random` - To get a random background color.

 # Special Functions
 * `fortunecookie` - To know the future.